thalesians/IPython-plotly/CONTRIBUTING.md

 `notebooks/references.json`

-Simply fill in the notebook id.
+Simply fill in the notebook id:

 ```json
 {